Landsberg am Lech: Salt road

 Landsberg is situated on the Romantic Road and is the center of the Lechrain region, the boundary region between Swabia and Bavaria.
 Landsberg am Lech developed where a major historic salt road crossed over the Lech.
 To protect the bridge, Duke Henry the Lion ordered a castle to be built, Castrum Landespurch, incorporating an older settlement and castle named Phetine.
 Soon a greater settlement evolved, which received its town charter as early as the 13th century.
 In 1315, the town burned down, but was rebuilt.
 As of 1320 Landsberg am Lech was permitted to collect salt duties, bringing considerable wealth to the town.
 In 1419, a river tax added a further source of income.

 In 1437 Hans Multscher crafted the Landsberg Virgin and Child as the main figures of an altar.
-Multscher's Wurzach Altar design for the Lnadsberg church has been noted for a new realism and realistic detail.
+Multscher's Wurzach Altar design for the Landsberg church has been noted for a new realism and realistic detail.